Grant Of Probate

 What Will The Court Require?

 To obtain a Grant of Probate, the Court will normally require:-

-- The original Will (if there is one).
+- The original Will (if there is one);

-- An Inland Revenue Account (IHT 205 or 400).
+- An Inland Revenue Account (IHT 205 or IHT400);

 - A receipted invoice from the Inland Revenue that any Inheritance Tax has been paid.

-You can apply for a Grant of Probate yourself without using a solicitor.
-However it is up to you to consider certain factors such as how much time you have on your hands, how good you are at form filling, whether you can cope emotionally with the stress and hassle of doing it yourself and of course the time savings and the costs of delegating obtaining a grant of probate to a firm of solicitors.
+You can sometimes apply yourself without using a solicitor.
+However, it is up to you to consider certain factors such as how much time you have on your hands, how good you are at handling paperwork, whether you can cope emotionally with the stress and hassle of trying to do it yourself and of course the time saved and the costs incurred in delegating the probate process to a firm of solicitors.